The real-life events behind ITV’s true crime drama White House Farm

 14 months after the preliminary crime, Sheila was vindicated and Jeremy Bamber was discovered responsible of the 5 murders, because the choose described him as “evil, almost beyond belief”.

-The Essex home and website of the 1985 murders wasn’t demolished, as one may count on – as an alternative, it’s now the house of a basic automotive rental firm.
+The Essex home and web site of the 1985 murders wasn’t demolished, as one may anticipate – as a substitute, it’s now the house of a basic automobile rental firm.

 The six-part drama White Home Farm begins on Wednesday eighth January at 9pm on ITV.